xswitch/odin_weather/README.md

 > Get different types of weather, like forecast, current, search, maybe something else

-add a more menu or just a button to toggle C and F

 Create arrows for scrolling through hourly and daily

 Make days clickable, to get more info